adressler/dopamine.js/README.md

 ## Next steps

 - Include documentation into this readme
-- Add jQuery.Callbacks in addition to events, methods and plugins
+- Expose more of the native interfaces of Events and Callbacks